joey-qytyku/OS-90-fixed/docs/Manual/2_Scheduler/5_Task Management.md

 This allows for adding extra things to the idle task.
 For example: setting some other low-power state.
 By default, the idle thread simply runs a set of HLT instructions (many of them are used to avoid branch predictor pollution).

 > APM may have an idling feature that could be used.

+## MapTaskBlock

+Task blocks are allocated as single pages in physical memory.
+To make them actually accessible, they must be mapped.
+The current task block is always mapped to a reserved region in the HMA address space, which can be done directly from an interrupt service routine.

+NEVER ACCESS A TASK BLOCK WITHOUT MAPPING IT FIRST.
+NEVER PASS A MAPPED TASK BLOCK TO A SCHEDULER TASK.

 ## Other TASK Topics